liferay/liferay-docs/devGuide/en/chapters/06-layout-templates.markdown

         create.bat columns-1-4-1 "Columns 1 4 1"

-Developer Studio's *New Project* wizard and the *create* scripts in the terminal generate layout template projects in your Plugin SDK's `layouttpl` folder.
+Developer Studio's *New Project* wizard and the *create* scripts generate layout template projects in your Plugin SDK's `layouttpl` folder.
+Layout template project names must end with *-layouttpl* so when you enter *columns-1-4-1* for the project name, *-layouttpl* is automatically appended to the project name.

 ## Anatomy of a Layout Template Project [](id=lp-6-1-dgen05-anatomy-of-a-layout-template-0)

 Let's look at the directory structure of a layout template project and learn about its various files:

 - `columns-1-4-1-layouttpl/`
 	- `docroot/`